Some may think of their about page as an afterthought. I mean, what’s most important is your content, right?

-Though the beginning of most businesses is messy, confusing, and not glamorous, people appreciate seeing where you came from.The 6 mistakes you might be making on your About page...and how to fix them in this blog post!Click To Tweet
+Though the beginning of most businesses is messy, confusing, and not glamorous, people appreciate seeing where you came from.Hey! @bluchic share the mistakes you might be making on your about page...and how to fix them in this blog post!Click To Tweet

 4 | Not directing to your most popular pages or products

 It’s safe to say that probably one of your most visited pages on your website is your about page (check your Google analytics to find out for sure!).